Election-Tech-Initiative/electionguard/docs/guide/Glossary.md

 ### Encryption Device
 The device that is doing the encryption

+### End-to-end-verifiable elections
+End-to-end verifiability is a set of security, cryptographic, and voting user experiences that provide voters  the ability to confirm their vote was included in the published election tally, and independent observers and third parties the ability to confirm the tally was correctly computed and not tampered with

 ### Election Key Pair
 Pair of keys (public & secret) used to encrypt/decrypt election